jpc342/Interactive-Lab-Hub/Final.md

 To start building these two cats, we first created a simple 2D cardboard verison of the cats to test the technology would work well together and to prototype user interaction.
 The 2D verison of the cats used the servo motor to move a cardboard arm of the cat when it is touched.
 The 2D cats also purr when they are touched, and they show the connection between the two cats by shining a red LED light through a paper heart when both are interacted with at the same time.

-This is what the 2D cats look like:
+Appearance of the two cats:

 <img width="975" alt="Screen Shot 2021-12-12 at 10 27 58 PM" src="https://user-images.githubusercontent.com/73661058/145747859-02a0b7d6-1545-4ae9-8d12-89e53d377581.png">